 - Roughly chop a Tomato and also slice a few Green Chilies.

-- Now make a thick paste of Garlic Paste, Ginger Paste, Kashmiri Red Chili Powder, Turmeric Powder, Cumin Powder, Coriander Powder, Salt, Sugar, Bengali Garam Masala Powder.
+- Now make a thick paste of Garlic Paste, Ginger Paste, Kashmiri Red Chili Powder, Turmeric Powder, Cumin Powder, Coriander Powder, Salt, Sugar, and Bengali Garam Masala Powder.

 - Add 1 Tbsp.
 Mustard oil to this mixture to make the paste.